KushagraKarira/Debloat/README.md

 >> I'll update once per month because of ongoing studies, if you have any suggestion or request get it on the issues board.

 ## TO DO
-[] Seprate the Google bloatware
+- [ ] Sepra te the Google bloatware
-[] Un- Google script, that will remove most g-apps and replace them with the open source ones.
+- [ ] Un-Google script, that will remove most g-apps and replace them with the open source ones.
-[] Create BATCH scripts >> Not anytime soon, I hate Windows.
+- [ ] Create BATCH scripts >> Not anytime soon, I hate Windows.